duckduckgo/duckduckhack-docs/duckduckhack/welcome/how-ias-work.md

 [`hacker_news.css`](https://github.com/duckduckgo/zeroclickinfo-spice/tree/master/share/spice/hacker_news/hacker_news.css) | A minor, optional, custom css file | [`zeroclickinfo-spice/share/spice/hacker_news/`](https://github.com/duckduckgo/zeroclickinfo-spice/tree/master/share/spice/hacker_news/)
 [`footer.handlebars`](https://github.com/duckduckgo/zeroclickinfo-spice/tree/master/share/spice/hacker_news/footer.handlebars) | A minor, optional [sub-template](https://talsraviv.gitbooks.io/duckduckhackdocs/content/duckduckhack/frontend-reference/subtemplates.html), a custom handlebars HTML template used as part of the main template.
 Its use is specified in `hacker_new.js`. | [`zeroclickinfo-spice/share/spice/hacker_news/`](https://github.com/duckduckgo/zeroclickinfo-spice/tree/master/share/spice/hacker_news/)

+And that's how Spices work!
+Check out the walkthrough of [how to build the Hacker News Spice](https://talsraviv.gitbooks.io/duckduckhackdocs/content/duckduckhack/walkthroughs/forum-lookup.html) to get into the details of each file.

+## Naming Conventions

+You may look at these files and wonder how are they tied together?
+Why do backend files have 'CamelCase' naming, and frontend files are lowercased?
+How do they know they are connected to one another?

+The formats are conventions.
+Backend and frontend code are indeed linked by their names.
+The JavaScript callbacks are linked to Perl packages by these same conventions.
+For example, a Spice package named Hacker News is mapped to its frontend callback as follows:

+> HackerNews => ddg_spice_hacker_news

+Don't worry about getting this right.
+By making use of the `duckpan new` command used in the walkthroughs, the naming boilerplate is automatically generated for you.